-If you intend to keep the fish, it will be good of you to kill them quick.
+If you intend to keep the fish, it will be good for you to kill them quickly.
 You do not want to keep them suffering for no reason.

 You are now well equipped to go fly fishing for rainbow trout.
-Here is a five-point summary on how to fly fish for rainbow trout:
+Here is a five-point summary of how to fly fish for rainbow trout:

 - Learn the character and nature of the rainbow trout before going out to fish.

 - Have the right equipment for fly fishing.
-The higher the quality the better, but of course it should fit into your budget.
+The higher the quality the better, but it should fit into your budget.